-The Company believes that the Aastrom CPS hardware and disposables may be developed to serve as platform products for application in a variety of other emerging cell therapies in addition to stem cell therapy.
+The Company believes that the Aastrom CPS hardware and single-use Cell Cassettes may be developed to serve as platform products for application in a variety of other emerging cell therapies in addition to stem cell therapy.
 The Company believes that the Aastrom CPS has the potential to supplant current manual cell culture methods to produce therapeutic quantities of cell types such as T-cells, chondrocytes, mesenchymal cells, keratinocytes, neuronal cells and dendritic cells.
-Other than a limited application of chondrocyte therapy, novel cell therapies are still in early stages of development by third parties and no assurance can be given that such other cell therapies will be successfully developed.
-Potential advantages of the Aastrom CPS in these therapies may include: (i) reducing labor and capital costs; (ii) enhancing process reliability; (iii) automating quality assurance; (iv) reducing the need for specialized, environmentally controlled facilities; and (v) providing greater accessibility of these procedures to care providers and patients.
+Other than a limited application of chondrocyte therapy, novel cell therapies are still in early stages of development by third parties, and no assurance can be given that such other cell therapies will be successfully developed.
+Potential advantages of the Aastrom CPS in these therapies may include: (i) reducing labor and capital costs; (ii) enhancing process reliability; (iii) automating quality assurance; (iv) reducing the need for specialized, environmentally controlled facilities; and (v) providing greater accessibility of these procedures to care providers and patients and, in certain cases, providing a more biologically active cell product.